simplicitesoftware/docs/content/CTG_50_docs/CTG_10_versions/CTG_40_v4-0/LSN_40_upgrading/upgrading.md

 | /jsp/ALL_xsd.jsp                                              | /ui/soap?xsd=true                       | n/a                            |
 | Legacy webservices gateway webapp URLs                        | /api/\*                                 | n/a                            |

-> **Notes**:
->
-> * Some of theses changes were already done in previous versions (typically 3.1 and 3.2) and the main `HTMLTool` methods already exists
+> **Note**: Some of theses changes were already done in previous versions (typically 3.1 and 3.2) and the main `HTMLTool` methods already exists
 > in these previous versions.
 You can start anticipating these changes even if you are using a previous version.

-> * Any relative reference to a old JSP page located in the `/jsp/` folder **must** now be done using an absolute reference (e.g. `/jsp/SYS_work.jsp`)
+> **Note**: Any relative reference to a old JSP page located in the `/jsp/` folder **must** now be done using an absolute reference (e.g. `/jsp/SYS_work.jsp`)
 > but, better, should be refactored using the `HTMLTool` class methods decribed above

 Dispositions
 ------------